-What happens at a Hearing?
+- What happens at a hearing?

 A hearing officer will explain the hearing process, review the information in the state file, and ask if you have any questions.
 A hearing officer will then swear in any witness(es) and take testimony.
 This is your opportunity to present your side of the story.
 A hearing officer may ask questions.
 After reviewing all the evidence, the hearing officer will close the hearing.
 The hearing officer will make a decision after the hearing and documentation will be mailed to you and, if applicable, your attorney.
 The hearing officer will apply a preponderance of evidence standard.
 If the hearing officer decides in your favor, the revocation or cancellation will not take effect.
 If the hearing officer decides against you, the revocation or cancellation will go into effect for the minimum period of time based on your driving record.

-How will I know when the hearing is scheduled?
+- How will I know when the hearing is scheduled?

-What if I change my mind about a hearing?
+- What if I change my mind about a hearing?

 If you ask for a hearing and later decide you don't want it, you can withdraw your request.
-If you decide to withdraw your request, please notify Anchorage Driver Licensing, in writing, as soon as possible.
+If you decide to withdraw your request, please notify Anchorage Driver Services, in writing, as soon as possible.
 Once your written request to cancel the hearing is received, your temporary license is canceled and the revocation or cancellation of your license begins.
 If you are convicted in court prior to the hearing date, the court must revoke your privilege to drive.
 You must also surrender the temporary license to the judge.
-If following a conviction, you no longer want to contest the department's revocation, you should notify Anchorage Driver Licensing, in writing, of your intention to withdraw your hearing request.
+If following a conviction, you no longer want to contest the department's revocation, you should notify Anchorage Driver Services, in writing, or your intention to withdraw your hearing request.

 If you request a hearing and fail to respond or attend the hearing, your right to a hearing is waived and the revocation or cancellation will go into effect.

-Do I need a lawyer?
+- Do I need a lawyer?

 You have the right to have a lawyer, or any person of your choice, help you with the hearing.
 Not all cases require legal assistance.
 If your case is complicated you may need a lawyer.
 If you are going to hire a lawyer, don't wait until the hearing is scheduled.
 Hire a lawyer right away.
 Your lawyer will need time to prepare your case.
 If you hire a lawyer, let the hearing office know immediately so that a notice of the hearing can be sent to your lawyer.

-What if I disagree with the hearing decision?
+- What if I disagree with the hearing decision?

-If you disagree with the hearing officer’s decision, you can appeal the decision to the Superior Court.
+You can appeal the decision to the Superior Court.

-Tips that may help you in the hearing
+- Tips that may help you in the hearing: